investwithcredo/investwithcredo.com/README.md

 # investwithcredo.com

-This repository is the code powering investwithcredo.com.
-The website is built on Jekyll and published to GitHub Pages.
+This repository is the code powering [investwithcredo.com](https://investwithcredo.com).
+The website is built on Jekyll and published with GitHub Pages.

 The theme is based off [Zolan](https://github.com/artemsheludko/zolan) by Artem Sheludko.